 Registration deadlines, seminar and exam dates:

-- March 15,2019 - Registration deadline for spring exam and seminar AND deadline for submission of post-bachelors work experience report (if none submitted previously).
+- March 15, 2019 - Registration deadlines for spring exam and seminar, applications for special accomodations AND deadline for submission of post-bachelors work experience report (if none submitted previously).
 The application form is in the Related Documents below.
 Note that Temporary Licensees who are writing the PPE do not have to submit any experience reports.

 - April 12 and 13, 2019 - Law and Ethics Seminar (Saskatoon)

 - May 25, 2019 - 9:00 am - Professional Practice Exam (Regina and Saskatoon)